 For the longest time, I thought I disliked curries.
 There’s no reason for this other than really poor assumption on my part (though I think my mom always saying she didn’t like curry didn’t help the situation).
+Nevermind the fact that there isn’t just ONE kind of curry (a fact that, regrettably, I did not really realize).

 Still, I didn’t want to end up with a ton of curry if for some strange reason I didn’t like it, so I went to the Spice House and just bought an ounce of yellow curry powder (one of the reasons why I love this store, besides their awesome spices, is the fact that you can buy just a tiny bag of any spice).
 And then, like most new things I buy, it sat in my cabinet for a while until I remembered it was there.